 Morristown, New Jersey

 CSE’s entirely online master of science in nutrition program focuses on evidence-based applications, new research, and using entrepreneurial skills.
 Degree candidates can choose a concentration in community nutrition and wellness or entrepreneurial nutrition practice.
 CSE’s master’s of science in nutrition online requires 30 credits.
-The curriculum includes courses in professional communications, advanced nutrition and metabolism, and current topics in prevention nutrition.
+The curriculum includes courses in professional communications, advanced nutrition and metabolism, weight management, and current topics in prevention nutrition.

 To fulfill program requirements, learners may choose to complete a master’s thesis, action research, or an academic portfolio.
 CSE’s master’s degree in nutrition does not provide eligibility for the national registration exam or a verification statement for a dietetic internship.